slogsdon/placid/README.md

 - [ ] Compatibility with web frameworks via umbrella projects.
     - [ ] Would be nice to offer tight integration when available, e.g. `Phoenix.Topic` notifications
 - [ ] Foundations
-    - [ ] Prefer TLS.
+    - [X] Prefer TLS.
 Require clients to use TLS when enabled in server
-    - [ ] Version with `Accepts` header.
+    - [ ] Version with `Accept` header.
 Fallback to URL versioning
     - [ ] Support caching with `Etags`
     - [ ] Trace requests with Request-Ids
     - [ ] Paginate with ranges.
 Mostly lies on end-developer, but we should provide facility to easily set headers